InsightSoftwareConsortium/ITK-Wasm/packages/compress-stringify/typescript/README.md

 #### polyDataToJsonNode

-*Compress and encode an itk-wasm PolyData into a JSON string.*
+*Compress and encode an itk-wasm PolyData into a JSON compatible object.*

 ```ts
 async function polyDataToJsonNode(polyData: PolyData): Promise<PolyDataToJsonNodeResult>